Kids Outdoor Learning: Summer in Georgia's Blue Ridge

 Chugga-chug up and down the 13-miles of rails comprising the Blue Ridge Scenic Railway.
 The 45-minute (each way) excursion starts downtown at the historic 1905 depot.
 Ride in vintage climate-controlled or open-air rail cars alongside the Toccoa River, with a stop in the twin border towns of McCaysville, Georgia, and Copperhill, Tennessee.
 Copperhill/McCaysville is one town with two names because it is split by the GA/TN state line.
 On Toccoa/Ocoee Street, look for the Blue Line and take a selfie with a foot in each state.

-Families with varied interests can mine for gems, go fishing, take a hike or play a round of mini-golf, all at The Lilly Pad Village (7.5 miles from Blue Ridge on Aska Road at 24 Adelaide Drive).
+Families with varied ages or interests can mine for gems, go fishing, take a hike or play a round of mini-golf, all at The Lilly Pad Village (7.5 miles from Blue Ridge on Aska Road).
 Pets are welcome, and fishing poles and bait are provided.
+Tweens and teens give high marks to the high energy of Axe Throwing Therapy, Blue Ridge Paintball, and whitewater rafting on the Ocoee River.
+Haunted Blue Ridge Ghost Tours is a fascinating account of Native American early white settler lore, combined with history and shivers.

 Don’t let Mother Nature rain out your adventure.
 Blue Ridge’s indoor mini-golf course at 2nd Story Entertainment features a variety of themes throughout nine rooms in addition to an arcade and games like giant tic-tac-toe, darts and checkers that guests can play as they move throughout the course.
-You can also have lots of fun at Vertigo, a great collection of vintage pinball machines, no tokens or quarters needed, just buy a wrist band for the length of time you want to play.
-They also serve food and craft beer.
+Vertigo offers fun, food, craft beer and a great collection of vintage pinball machines, no tokens or quarters needed, just buy a wrist band for the length of time you want to play.

-Take a break at The Sweet Shoppe of the South, Winner of Food Network's Cupcake Wars, for cake pops and chocolate dipped bananas, grapes, strawberries, blueberries and cherries.
+Take a break at The Chocolate Express for homemade fudge, hand-dipped chocolates and ice cream, sodas, floats and more.
+Visit The Sweet Shoppe of the South, Winner of Food Network's Cupcake Wars, for cake pops and chocolate dipped bananas, grapes, strawberries, blueberries and cherries.
 Take the kids to Huck’s General Store for snacks and a souvenir.
 This authentic general store is a step back in time, with barrels of candy from yesteryear.
-In the evening, catch a movie the old-fashioned way at the Swan Drive-In, one of Georgia’s few remaining drive-ins.
-Established in 1955, the Swan features first-run movies and a full concession stand, including funnel cakes and fried Oreos.
+In the evening, catch a movie the old-school way at the Swan Drive-In, one of the few remaining in Georgia.
+This 1955 treasure features first-run movies and a full concession stand, including funnel cakes and fried Oreos.

-That’s just a few of the in-depth “lesson plans” for summer fun in Blue Ridge.
-More than 30 Fun Things to Do with Kids is filled with fun activities that are natural and unique.
-You can download or pick up The Family Fun Adventure Game in one of our Visitor Centers, it’s a great way to spend the day and explore, includes a coloring book and a prize when returned to one of our centers.
+That’s just a few of the in-depth “lesson plans” for spring & summer fun in Blue Ridge.
+For more, read the Blue Ridge blog, 30 Fun Things to Do with Kids filled with fun activities that are natural and unique and the family-fun page on their website.
+Download or pick up The Family Fun Adventure Game in one of our Visitor Centers, it’s a great way to spend the day and explore, includes a coloring book and a prize when returned to one of our centers.